chhylp123/hifiasm/docs/source/faq.rst

 Why the size of primary assembly or partially phased assembly is much larger than the estimated genome size?
 ---------------------------------------------------------------------------------------------------------------
     It could be because the estimated genome size is incorrect.
 Another possibility is that hifiasm does not perform enough purging.
-Setting smaller value for ``-s`` (default: 0.55) or turning ``--purge-cov`` should be helpful.
+Setting smaller value for ``-s`` (default: 0.55) or turning ``--hom-cov`` should be helpful.
 See :ref:`loginter` for more details.

 .. _p-hamming: